 - You can go the traditional route by getting picked up and published by a traditional press.

-- You can self-publish via a platform like Createspace, Lulu, Kobo, or KDP.
+- You can self-publish via a platform like KDP, Lulu, or Kobo.

 - You can hire a publishing services company.

 Of those, you’ve probably heard and read the most about options 1 and 2.
 However, option 3 is a middle ground fewer writers have heard about, despite being a viable choice…if you avoid the most common mistakes, pitfalls, and scams.